Tharoon-Veerasethu/Predictor_fish_weight/README.md

 # Fish Weight Predictor
 ## Description
-Fish Weight Predictor is a tool which predicts the weight of a fish by providing certain attributes value.
-The dataset utilised is a record of the sales of seven distinct fish species at fish markets.
-The predictive model developed utilises machine-friendly data using this dataset to estimate the weight of fish.
+Fish Weight Predictor is a tool which predicts the weight of a fish.
+The dataset utilised is a record of the sales of seven distinct fish species at fish market.

 ## Usage
 There are seven different fish species, namely,